AdguardTeam/AdguardKnowledgeBase/13.technical-support/06.HAR/docs.en.md

 Reproduce the error.
 Save data in HAR format (CTRL + S).

-In Internet Explorer you need to use the lighting: HttpWatch.
+In Internet Explorer you need to use application [HttpWatch](https://www.httpwatch.com/)

 Download and install HttpWatch.
 Enable recording in HttpWatch before reproducing an error.